rquadri/castle/README.md

 answering security questions, having our credit cards frozen... in one way or another, we've all become familiar with how cybersecurity issues affect our daily lives.
 It is not an exaggeration to say that our digital accounts are under constant attack.
-There have been the well-publicized large security breaches, notably including the recent Equifax breach (estimated 143 million social security numbers stolen), the two large security breaches at Yahoo (totaling approximately 1.5 billion accounts compromised, potentially revealing passwords and answers to security questions).
+There have been several well-publicized large security breaches, notably including the recent Equifax breach (estimated 143 million social security numbers stolen), the two large security breaches at Yahoo (3 billion accounts compromised, potentially revealing passwords and answers to security questions).
 On a much smaller scale, but perhaps no less significant, the hacks of the Democratic National Committee